 Q: I’m 30 years old.
 Last year I claimed $5,000 of my super due to financial hardship – I suffered illness, and was not able to work.
 I only received $3,800.
 Will I get the balance back, since I haven’t worked since then?

-Unfortunately, when you access your super benefits before the age of 60, you can expect your benefits to be subject to tax notwithstanding you’re accessing those benefits due to ‘severe financial hardship’ (which has a special definition under the super rules).
+A: Unfortunately, when you access your super benefits before the age of 60, you can expect your benefits to be subject to tax notwithstanding you’re accessing those benefits due to ‘severe financial hardship’ (which has a special definition under the super rules).

-Based on your $5,000 benefit claim, and doing a quick calculation, benefits tax is likely to be $1,075 (21.5% of $5,000), including the 2% Medicare Levy charge of $100.
-This calculation assumes that the benefit was made up of taxable component only (such as compulsory employer contributions – Superannuation Guarantee – plus earnings on those contributions) leaving a balance of $3,925.
-I assume the $25 difference from your figure of $3,950 is simply due to you providing general figures rather than providing precise numbers, and perhaps, there was a withdrawal fee charged by your super fund.
+Based on a $5,000 benefit claim, and doing a quick calculation, benefits tax is likely to be $1,100 (22.0% of $5,000), including the 2% Medicare Levy charge of $100.
+This calculation assumes that the benefit was made up of taxable component only (such as compulsory employer contributions – Superannuation Guarantee – plus earnings on those contributions) leaving a final balance of $3,900 less Medicare Levy.
+I assume the $100 difference from the figure of $3,800 in your question is simply due to you providing general figures rather than providing precise numbers, and perhaps, there was a withdrawal fee charged by your super fund.

 Note that my response cannot be relied upon as advice, and also note that I have calculated the possible tax payable on the benefits merely for illustrative purposes.

 Background: I explain the rules for accessing your super early on the grounds of severe financial hardship in the SuperGuide article Can I access my super early due to financial hardship? and for accessing super early on compassionate grounds in the SuperGuide article Accessing super early on ‘compassionate grounds’.